tarun27sh/gdb_graphs/README.md

 ## Description
-Python command line tool to visualize function-call-flow for a C program using graphviz dot object and matplotlib.
+Python command line tool to visualize function-call-flow for a C/C++ program using graphviz dot object and matplotlib.

     Directory structure: